On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: More on the hypermatching homogeneous coherent configuration

 This sequence was previously unreported to the Online Encyclopedia of Integer Sequences (OEIS)~\cite{OEIS}, now sequence A316587 therein.

-We next describe an alternative approach to characterizing the associates of the hypermatching scheme using equivalence classes of meet tables.
+We next describe an alternative approach to characterizing the associates of the hypermatching h.c.c.\ using equivalence classes of meet tables.
 While this approach boosts the advantage of applying for all values of $q$ (unlike the integer partitions approach above that is restricted to the case $q=2$), enumerating the equivalence classes of meet tables is seemingly difficult.

 Given matchings $S, S' \in [p]_q^r$ where $S = \set{S_1, \ldots, S_r}$ and $S' = \set{S'_1, \ldots, S'_r}$, define the \emph{meet table} of $S$ and $S'$ to be the $r$-by-$r$ matrix $M_{S,S'}$ where

 for all $i, j \in [r]$.
 Notice that the matrix $M_{S,S'}$ must satisfy the following properties: \begin{itemize} \item[(T1)] Every entry of the matrix is an integer between $0$ and $q$. \item[(T2)] The entries in every row and every column sum to no more than $q$. \item[(T3)] The $r^2$ entries of the matrix sum to at least $2qr-p$. \end{itemize}